Migraines...not so simple

 If you would like to start trying any of these supplements, I recommend you consult your doctor to make sure there are no adverse interactions with any of your current treatment plans.

 When I speak with my clients, we go through a detailed discussion where you get to tell me about all the things going on with your health.
 It’s amazing to see how things like zinc deficiency can change the way that your whole body works – and finding that zinc deficiency comes from observing digestive symptoms.
 Sometimes, simple fixes work amazingly well and you don’t need my help to get there.
 Sometimes, you need a little more help.
 Want to see if working with me makes sense?
-Set up your free 20 minute Welcoming Wellness Call today and bring your toughest migraine questions!
+Connect with me today and bring your toughest migraine questions!